 Why I bought a $400 keyboard (a justification tangent)

-So what’s the difference between a $40 keyboard that costs 10X as much?
+So what’s the difference between a $40 keyboard and one that costs 10X as much?

 Functionally, not much.
 They both work the same.
 Hopefully when I’m in the heat of a project, they’ll get out of my way and let my fingers convey the words that fill my story.
-HOWEVER: I also know, after writing over ten books, that writing is not all about functionality.
+HOWEVER: I also know, after writing over 25 books and publishing millions of words, that writing is not all about functionality.
 You rarely just sit down and do the work.
 How you feel about yourself and the work you’re doing matters.

 That’s why having a ritual, or special tools of your craft, a little bit of comfort and magic, can actually help you get the work done.
 This keyboard expresses what I want to become as a writer: I want to be known for aesthetic descriptions, beautiful passages, high-quality but engaging writing.